tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 The Network Database (NetDB) is implemented as a DHT and is propagated via nodes known as floodfill routers using the Kademlia protocol.
 The NetDB is one of the characteristics that make I2P decentralized.
 To start participating in the network, a router installs a part of the NetDB.
-Obtaining the partial NetDB is called bootstrapping and happens by ’reseeding’ the router.
+Obtaining the partial NetDB is called bootstrapping and happens by 'reseeding’ the router.
 By default, a router will reseed the first time by querying some bootstrapped domain names.
 When a router successfully establishes a connection to one of these domains, a Transport Layer Security (TLS) connection is set up through which the router downloads a signed partial copy of the NetDB.
 Once the router can reach at least one other participant in the network, the router will query for other parts of the NetDB